BenGilbert98/Engineering_74_business/Critical_Thinking.md

  ## Logical Fallacies to look for
-False dichotomy - where the speaker forces the debate into two side, though there are more options available Assertion - When the speaker presents a statement as fact which appears invalid or may be an assumption
+False dichotomy - where the speaker forces the debate into two side, though there are more options available Assertion - When the speaker presents a statement as fact which appears invalid or may be an assumption Morally flawed - arguments which go against the code of ethics and morals Correlation rather than causation - when a speaker suggests a link between two events suggesting one lead to another Failure to deliver promises - might fail to complete a task such as evidence they said they'd provide Straw man - the speaker intentionally introduces an argument against them and rebut it to strengthen their position Contradictions - Speakers argument may contradict their previous argument and reduce their credibility Compare the conclusion to reality - Consider what would happen if the motion became reality.